Open G tuning

 You could instead use open position chords, which in most cases are more natural for the fingers.

-Sometimes the Open G tuning is modified to EGBDGB, which can be seen as an Em7 (or G/E) tuning and makes it easier to create minor chords whereas the 6th string is not involve in several major chords.
+Sometimes the Open G tuning is modified to EGBDGB, which can be seen as an Em7 (or G/E) tuning and makes it easier to create minor chords whereas the 6th string is not involved in several major chords.

 Minor chords (open positions)